CareerExplorer’s step-by-step guide on how to become a career counselor.

 Certifications

-• National Certified Counselor (NCC): Offered by the National Board for Certified Counselors (NBCC), the NCC certification is a general counseling certification that covers a wide range of counseling areas, including career counseling.
+• National Certified Counselor (NCC): Offered by the National Board for Certified Counselors (NBCC), the NCC credential is a general counseling certification that demonstrates competency in counseling skills, ethics, and professional practice.
+While not specific to career counseling, the NCC credential is widely recognized and respected in the counseling profession.

-• Master Career Counselor (MCC): Offered by the NCDA, the MCC certification is a higher-level certification for experienced career counselors who have completed advanced training in the field.
+• Master Career Counselor (MCC): Also offered by the NCDA, the Master Career Counselor certification is an advanced credential for experienced career counselors who have completed specialized training and demonstrated expertise in career counseling theory, practice, and ethical standards.
+The MCC credential is designed for professionals seeking to advance their careers and demonstrate leadership in the field.

 Step 5